mrozekma/got/doc/index.rst

    $ got --where project/repo
    $ got --local project/repo

-The argument is a :ref:`repospec <repospec>`.
-Got will output the local path to the requested repository.
+The argument is one or more :ref:`repospecs <repospec>`.
+Got will output the local path to the requested repositories.
 In verbose mode, it will mention when a repository is being cloned for the first time.

 .. code-block:: text
-   :emphasize-lines: 2-3
+   :emphasize-lines: 2-5

-   $ got -v project/repo
+   $ got -v project/repo project/repo2
    No local clone on record
    Cloning http://user@localhost:7990/scm/project/repo.git to ~/.got/repos/host/project/repo
+   No local clone on record
+   Cloning http://user@localhost:7990/scm/project/repo2.git to ~/.got/repos/host/project/repo2
    ~/.got/repos/host/project/repo
+   ~/.got/repos/host/project/repo2

 Future calls will remember the path to the repository and simply output it::